Raj-6660/Real-Time-Detection/README.md

-# Real-Time Animal Detection
+# Real-Time Animal Detection and Classification System

-A sophisticated AI-based system developed to detect animals in real-time through image or video input.
-This project combines the power of YOLOv10 (You Only Look Once) object detection with a modern web interface, making it accessible for various applications including wildlife monitoring, security, and research.
+A powerful AI-based web application built to detect and classify animals in real-time across 78 species through image, video, or live webcam input.
+This system combines YOLOv10 (You Only Look Once) object detection with a Flask backend and a web interface, designed primarily for livestock protection and wildlife monitoring.

 ## Table of Contents
 - [Introduction](#introduction)